 One of the very elderly passengers has gone AWOL this morning.
 The crew are walking through the winding corridors calling out ’Donald?’ and looking anxious.
 He can’t have got off.
 All the doors are locked.

 The landscape is now golden rather than red.
 There are more trees, though they’re spindly and interspersed with minaret-like termite mounds.
-Today’s excursion takes us to Katherine Gorge, where we embark on two cruises on a pair of the thirteen gorges, walking between the different boats.
-The scenery here is splendid, with wonderful reflections on the still water, especially the pools between the gorges.
+Today’s excursion takes us to Katherine Gorge, on the edge of Kakadu Park, where we embark on two cruises on a pair of the thirteen gorges, walking between the different boats.
+The scenery here is splendid, with wonderful reflections on the still waters of the Katherine River, especially the pools between the gorges.
 The escarpment towers above us and (relatively) friendly freshwater crocodiles bask on rocks.
 Any of the much less amenable salties that are discovered are transported to reserves.
 (They put out red plastic decoys and look for teeth marks.)

 One of the attendants tells me that Donald was discovered in the platinum class area.
 The more affluent amongst us have a separate dining car, which we thought was locked off, (we couldn’t get in) but Donald managed to find his way through and was hogging a table and enjoying a superior breakfast.